cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     worldToCanvas: (worldPos: Point3) => Point2;
 }

-// Warning: (ae-missing-release-tag) "linePlaneIntersection" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function linePlaneIntersection(p0: Point3, p1: Point3, plane: Plane): Point3;

-// Warning: (ae-missing-release-tag) "loadAndCacheImage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function loadAndCacheImage(imageId: string, options?: ImageLoaderOptions): Promise<IImage>;

-// Warning: (ae-missing-release-tag) "loadAndCacheImages" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function loadAndCacheImages(imageIds: Array<string>, options?: ImageLoaderOptions): Promise<IImage>[];

-// Warning: (ae-missing-release-tag) "loadImage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function loadImage(imageId: string, options?: ImageLoaderOptions): Promise<IImage>;

-// Warning: (ae-missing-release-tag) "loadVolume" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function loadVolume(volumeId: string, options?: VolumeLoaderOptions): Promise<Types.IImageVolume>;

-// Warning: (ae-missing-release-tag) "Metadata" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type Metadata = {
     BitsAllocated: number;